Latest Asylum Trends

 First instance

-On 11 April 2022, the EUAA launched the Survey of Arriving Migrants for Displaced People from Ukraine (SAM-UKR), with the support of the Organisation for Economic Co-operation and Development (OECD).
+On 11 April 2022, the EUAA launched the Survey of Arriving Migrants for displaced people from Ukraine (SAM - UKR), with the support of the Organisation for Economic Co-operation and Development (OECD).
 The questionnaire was updated in February 2023 to include additional topics.
-Demographics of the responses since February 2023, as of 28 May 2024, are shown below but for more detailed information read the latest EUAA Employment and Education factsheet.
+Demographics of the responses since February 2023, as of 31 March 2025, are shown below.
+Recently the EUAA released Survey of Arriving Migrants from Ukraine: Movements and Returns Report, which also features a contribution by Gradus Research based in Kyiv.

-The survey is ongoing and accessible in Ukrainian, Russian and English at: https://tellusyourstorysurvey.eu/.
+The SAM-UKR survey is ongoing and accessible in Ukrainian, Russian and English at: https://tellusyourstorysurvey.eu/.

 For more information on SAM and on other projects related to displacement from Ukraine, access the following reports: